Republican Primary • May 2026 Rhea County, Tennessee

 Leadership You Can Trust

-Leadership means being present, steady, and accountable — supporting deputies in the field while holding the organization to a high professional bar.
+Leadership means being present, steady, and accountable — supporting deputies in the field while holding the organization to a high professional standard.

 Core Priorities